NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/PageParam.rst

 A page param does not hold any relevant value.
 Rather this is a purely graphical element that is used to gather parameters under a tab.
-On the graphical interface a PageParam looks like this (e.g: the *Controls* tab of the panel)
+On the graphical interface a PageParam looks like this (e.g. the *Controls* tab of the panel)

 .. figure:: pageParam.png
     :width: 400px